Published by Nicholas McCullum on April 26th 2017

 Step 2: Buy Quality, Hold Quality

-Owning a portfolio of high-quality businesses is another actionable way to minimize portfolio movements during a market correction.
+Owning a portfolio of high-quality, blue chip stocks is another actionable way to minimize portfolio movements during a market correction.

 ‘Business quality’ is an intangible characteristic that combines the shareholder-friendliness of management, the stability of revenues and earnings, and a business model with profound longevity.